 Various capital gains on business taxes in Spain

-The capital gains on business taxes in Spain (the tax on profits made from selling properties or other investments) are as the following:
+The capital gains on business taxes in Spain (the tax on profits made from selling properties or other investments) are as follows:

 If you purchased a home before 1994, you could be required to pay more tax than you did before since the capital gains tax taper tax has been eliminated.
 It is possible that you are qualified for the exemption if you are older than 65 and selling your primary residence or younger than 65 and selling your home to purchase a second residence in Spain.